Standel: Reformation of Standel

 In 1997, after 25 years of abandonment, the Standel Trademark became public domain, and Bob Crooks quickly secured it.
 Wanting to produce Standels again, and after a number of coincidences, Crooks came into contact with Danny "Sage" McKinney, the founder of Requisite Audio Engineering and through Franklin Garlock (Standel's west coast sales rep from the 1960s), requested a meeting with McKinney.
 McKinney, having first met Crooks when he was only 14 years old, saw him as a mentor and looked forward to seeing him again.
 Shortly after this reunion, Crooks offered McKinney the licensing to build and market Standels, with Crooks as technical advisor.
 For the next 10 years (1997-'07), they built Standels at the Requisite Audio Engineering shop in Glendale, California, 17 miles from the original Standel factory.

 Over the next two years, Crooks's health began to fail and, in 1999, he died at 79 years.
-Crooks lived to see his original design reintroduced at the 1998 NAMM convention in Anaheim, California, 45 years after its introduction in 1953.
+Crooks lived to see his original design reintroduced at the 1998 NAMM Show in Anaheim, California, 45 years after its introduction in 1953.

 After Crooks's death, McKinney continued to operate the Standel Company under the original licensing agreement, granted by Crooks's widow, Deloris Crooks.
 In 2005, McKinney became the sole owner of The Standel Company and The Standel Company trademark.

 Present

 In 2007, the company was moved to Ventura, California, where they continue to build, to original specification, the Standel 25L15 and variations of the 50L15 and 100L15 models and Acoustic Magnifier versions of all models.
 They continue to use original (50-year-old) JBL D-130 speakers.
 Each speaker receives a specially developed surround edge treatment and full re-magnetization before being put into another 50 years of service, in a Standel amplifier.

+In 2023, Standel was purchased by Owen Duffy, a renowned vintage pickup winder living in Vermont.
+Owen Duffy confessed his fascinated with Standel amps since he first heard Chet Atkins as a teenager, and music of the "Nashville Sound" era.
+He’s worked in the music instrument aftermarket over 20 years as owner of O.C.
+Duff Pickups, and has been studying and collecting Standel amps just as long.

+As the new owner of Standel, he’s proud to honor its legacy with each amplifier he creates, following in the footsteps of both Danny McKinney and Bob Crooks, and making a new path for Standel today.
+In keeping with company history, each chapter offers a rebirth of the company and its offerings.
+To this, Owen has released a full lineup of Standel amps, offering an array of niched amps for discerning players.